katsumiar/WiseOwlChat/README.md

 Please set the path to Python's DLL in the environment variable `PYTHONNET_PYDLL` in advance.
 Make sure to pre-install useful modules like `sympy`.
 This feature provides LLM with reliable computational capabilities.
 This feature is implemented as a Plugin API (PythonInterpreterAPI).
+**This feature is recommended to be run within a sandbox.**

 ## Works with the website.
 OpenWolfPack launches a dedicated website as localhost at startup.